mtds/microshell/README.md

 ### Use

 Just clone the repo with git and then use the make command.
 An executable called 'microshell' will then be available.
+The resulting binary is 'stripped'.
+Including debug information requires using 'make debug' and the resulting shell executable is then called 'microshell_d'.